As the convener of Eggon Sport and Cultural Festival, what informed this lofty idea?

 In 2016 during the first edition, we were able to host four teams.
-These four teams automatically mean 88 players which comprises of 88 households.
-So many persons attended the event because their love ones were playing.
+These four teams automatically mean 88 players which comprise 88 households.
+So many persons attended the event because their loved ones were playing.
 This has brought people from all works of life together.

-What are your major challenges hosting event such as this?
+What are your major challenges in hosting events such as this?

 We are taking it to Eggon as a nation because charity begins at home.

 When you cannot manage or control your people, then you can’t manage anybody.
-This time, we didn’t take it to Eggon as a language but rather as community.
-The venue for this year’s is People from BAD and those not from Nassarawa state are in B.A.D We created this avenue for them to participate so we can create unity amongst ourselves.
-Like I said earlier, there is always return on investment
+This time, we didn’t take it to Eggon as a language but rather a community.
+The venue for this year is People from BAD and those not from Nassarawa state are in B.A.D We created this avenue for them to participate so we can create unity amongst ourselves.
+Like I said earlier, there is always a return on investment

-As a promoter of sport, what would you say about sport development in Nigeria?
+As a promoter of the sport, what would you say about sport development in Nigeria?

 I will not just say sport development in Nigeria is poor, but we lack supporters.
-I believe there people who can still give sport development a facelift.
-I may not have gone round the country, but from where I am sport development is very poor.
-People don’t invest in sport until there have immediate benefit which is very bad.
+I believe their people who can still give sport development a facelift.
+I may not have gone around the country, but from where I am sport development is very poor.
+People don’t invest in the sport until there has an immediate benefit which is very bad.

-What should we expect come 29th December 2019 for the fourth edition of this programme?
+What should we expect to come on 29th December 2019 for the fourth edition of this programme?

-We are expecting the best and I will give the best because the grassroot is where we’ll all starts from.
+We are expecting the best and I will give the best because the grassroots is where we’ll all starts.
 There are lots of hidden talents in the grassroots.
-Our duty in the Eggon sport festival is to discover and showcase these young breeds to the rest of the world.
-Eggon festival is a platform set to reveal, to invoke, to develop and unite Nations.
+Our duty in the Eggon sports festival is to discover and showcase these young breeds to the rest of the world.
+Eggon festival is a platform set to reveal, to invoke, to develop, and unite Nations.